onespeedone/LCNC/readme.txt

 26. Select your hard drive
 27. Remove the USB drive and press continue to reboot

-After installing debian 12 (bookworm), log in, open a terminal, and type:

-cd /etc/apt/

-sudo gedit sources.list

-comment out (#) the 2 top lines in the file

-	**************
-	TOP 2 LINES ARE THIS:
-	deb cdrom:[Debian GNU/Linux bookworm-DI-alpha2 _Bookworm_ - Official Alpha amd64 DVD Binary-1
-	with firmware 20230218-23:57]/ bookworm main non-free-firmware
-	***************
-Save and close the file

-## NOTE: The above step to comment out the sources.list file may NOT be needed if using the first ISO on this page https://cdimage.debian.org/cdimage/bookworm_di_alpha2/amd64/iso-cd/
-It's annoying how many different options there are to download and not clear what the differences are.

-in your terminal type: cd ~

-Download the 3 .deb files from the github repository to your downloads folder
+After installing debian 12 (bookworm), log in, Download the 3 .deb files from the github repository to your downloads folder

-**If you have not already installed linuxcnc from apt, use the following line in main terminal:**
+Open a terminal and type:

+    cd ~

+Then install LinuxCNC by entering:

     sudo apt install linuxcnc-uspace linuxcnc-uspace-dev mesaflash

-## Restart your computer
+## Restart your computer ##

 **Once you have installed linuxcnc, open linuxcnc and start the axis sime briefly and then you can shut it down.  this creates the folders where probe basic will copy the sim configs to.**